entando/entando-docs/vuepress/docs/next/docs/create/component-gen-overview.md

    - The microservice includes liquibase and integrated data mocking if you want to generate data in your API calls

 2. Define bundle and deploy assets
-   - The Entando blueprint includes scripts and tools to automatically generate a bundle ready for deployment to the ECR.
-The bundle will include your microservice, generated microfrontends, and any microfrontends that you have created manually under the `ui` folder
+   - The Entando Blueprint generates code compatible with the docker-based bundle project structure introduced in Entando 7.1.
+The bundle project will include a microservice, entity-level microfrontends, as well as other components you have added manually to the project.
-   - The generated Spring Boot microservice can be built and deployed to a Docker registry using the provided maven Jib plugin
+   - The generated Spring Boot microservice can be built and deployed to a Docker registry using the provided build structure
-   - Generated bundles can be pushed to a Git repository of the user's choice
+   - The bundle itself is pushed to the same Docker registry

 3. Deploy bundles to the [Local Hub](../compose/local-hub-overview.md)
-   - Once your Docker images are pushed to your registry and your bundle is available in Git you can generate an Entando bundle descriptor and push the bundles to the ECR
+   - Once your Docker images are pushed to your registry you can deploy the bundle to the Local Hub in an Entando Application
-   - The bundles can be versioned and updated using tags in the Git repository
+   - The bundle project can be versioned and updated at any time

 4. Install in Entando Apps
-   - Once the bundles are in the Local Hub, they are available for deployment within the Entando Application
+   - Once the bundle is in the Local Hub, it is available for installation within the Entando Application